A stay in hospital means there are many things to organise, often things you may not consider...

 Letting people know where you are

 It is important to let your loved ones know where you are.
-Often, people go into hospital without letting family and friends know, in hope of preventing unnecessary worry; however this can have the opposite effect if they are unable to get in touch with you.
+Often, people go into hospital without letting family and friends know, in hope of preventing unnecessary worry; however, this can have the opposite effect if they are unable to get in touch with you.

 Let your family, friends and neighbours know where you are for their own peace of mind.
 They may also wish to offer their support to you.
+We’d recommend taking note of any important phone numbers so that you’ve always got them if you need them.

 Arranging support for a loved one